jakartaee/jakarta.ee/content/committees/specification/repositories/index.md

 - [EE4J Projects](https://github.com/eclipse-ee4j/) \
 Repositories in the `eclipse-ee4j` organization are associated with EE4J projects related to Jakarta EE.
 Examples of this are tools, examples, demos, tutorials, and implementations of Jakarta EE specifications.
+Repositories in the `eclipse-ee4j` organization may not be owned by Specification Projects.
 **Note** that there is absolutely no requirement that an implementation must be created by an EE4J project.

 ## Repository Naming {#naming}